A Relational Program Logic with Data Abstraction and Dynamic Framing: Abstract

 where $res$ is the return value, which references the inserted \whyg{Pnode}.
 This pointer to an internal object serves as handle for a client to increase the priority, for which purpose it calls $\code{decreaseKey}(q,n,k)$ with spec

 Clients see these pre- and postconditions conjoined with the public invariant. \end{example}

-\begin{example} To illustrate framing and how the separator function ($\indSymbol$) is used in the \rn{Frame} rule, consider a program with variables $p:\code{Pqueue}$ and $q:\code{Pqueue}$.
+\begin{example} The separator function ($\indSymbol$) is used in the frame rule (\ref{eq:frameRule}) (formalized in Figure~\ref{fig:proofrulesU}).
+To illustrate, consider a program with variables $p:\code{Pqueue}$ and $q:\code{Pqueue}$.
 In accord with Example~\ref{ex:PQversions}, the proof rule for method call gives a judgment like this (eliding hypothesis context):

 where $R,S$ are the pre- and post-condition of $insert$'s spec.
-Note that the call reads the arguments, and writes the result, in addition to the effects of the method spec (Fig.~\ref{fig:PQintr}).
+Note that the call reads the arguments, and writes the result, in addition to the effects of the method spec (Figure~\ref{fig:PQintr}).

 Consider the formula $p\neq q$.
-It depends only on $p$ and $q$, which are not written by the displayed call to $insert$; so the \rn{Frame} rule lets us infer
+It depends only on $p$ and $q$, which are not written by the displayed call to $insert$; so the frame rule lets us infer

-To be precise, the rule requires a ``framing judgment'' confirming that $\rd{p,q}$ covers the footprint of formula $p\neq q$ (formalized in Sect.~\ref{sec:framing}).
-That is, $p\neq q$ is framed by $\rd{p,q}$.
-The rule also requires to compute a separator for the reads of the formula and the writes of the command, namely $\ind{\rd{p,q}}{\wri{\sing{q}\Img\allfields,q.rep\Img\allfields,\lloc}}$ (see Fig.~\ref{fig:sepdef}) and show it follows from the precondition.
+To be precise, the rule requires a \emph{framing judgment} confirming that $\rd{p,q}$ covers the footprint of formula $p\neq q$.
+(This is formalized in Section~\ref{sec:framing} and used in rule \rn{Frame} which appears in Figure~\ref{fig:proofrulesU}.)
+That is, $p\neq q$ is ``framed by $\rd{p,q}$''.
+The rule also requires to compute a separator for the reads of the formula ($\rd{p,q}$) and the writes of the command, namely $\ind{\rd{p,q}}{\wri{\sing{q}\Img\allfields,q.rep\Img\allfields,\lloc}}$ (see Figure~\ref{fig:sepdef}) and show it follows from the precondition.
 In this case the separator formula is simply $\True$; the only locations read are the variables $p$ and $q$, and the only variable written is $\lloc$.

 Now consider the formula $\code{isEmpty}(p)$.
 The spec of \whyg{isEmpty} has frame condition $\rd{\sing{\mself}\Img size}$, so the formula $\code{isEmpty}(p)$ is framed by $\rd{p,p.size}$, which abbreviates $\rd{p},\rd{\sing{p}\Img size}$.
 The \rn{Frame} rule lets us add the formula before and after the call $n:=\code{insert}(q,v,k)$: